httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### Authority {#content-request-authority}

-The `@authority` identifier refers to the authority component of the target of the HTTP request message.
+The `@authority` identifier refers to the authority component of the target URI of the HTTP request message, as defined in {{SEMANTICS}} Section 7.2.
 In HTTP 1.1, this is usually conveyed using the `Host` header, while in HTTP 2 and HTTP 3 it is conveyed using the `:authority` pseudo-header.
 The value is the fully-qualified authority component of the request, comprised of the host and, optionally, port of the request target, as a string.
+The Authority value MUST be normalized according to the rules in {{SEMANTICS}} Section 7.2.
+If used, the `@authority` identifier MUST occur only once in the signature input.

 For example, the following request message: